Finance for Non-Financer

 Learners come away with an enhanced readiness to take initiatives in everyday activities, leading to reductions in costs, inventories, and working capital; and a better understanding of how and why their everyday decisions and actions impact other areas of the company.

-We are pleased to announce Evanson Training’s two-days premier Finance for Non – Financers in Dubai on 22nd & 23rd September 2017.
+We are pleased to announce Evanson Training’s two-days premier Finance for Non – Financers in Dubai on 20th & 21st October 2017 from 9:00 AM to 5:00 PM.

 This 2-day program is for individuals, team leaders and supervisors and managers who make decisions that impact sales and operations.